e-alfred/ocDownloader_webextension/README.md

 2. In Chrome, write in your address bar : "chrome://extensions"
 3. Check the checkbox "Developer mode"
 4. Click on th "Load unpacked extension" button
-5. Find the unzipped extension folder
+5. Find the unzipped extension folder and select it for installation

 ## How to use the extension in Firefox-based browsers
 1. First download the contents of this repository (use the "Download ZIP" button above) and rename the extension from *.zip to *.xpi